+ ~ - + - + - + - ~ ~ *

 Next up, commonware-consensus!

-To support contributors and developers working with the Commonware Library, we launched a Discord.
+To support contributors and developers working with the Commonware Library, we activated GitHub Discussions.
 We look forward to seeing you there soon!